 The Copyright Designs and Patents law includes provision for certain exceptions which permit copying in certain circumstances or for certain categories of people, for example individuals with disabilities.
-A number of these exceptions have recently been amended, with the new provisions coming into force on 1st June 2014.

 Aside from the new exceptions which are detailed below, some inherent exceptions in the CDPA include:

 - Depiction of works on public display (eg a photograph of a sculpture etc.).

 - Incidental inclusion (e.g the unintentionally inclusion of an image in a scene from a film)

 - Library privilege (copying for customers, excluding artistic works)

 - Making temporary copies (when browsing the internet or sending scanned items)

 - Off-air recording from television or radio (time shifting)

 - Reading in public (provided the author/copyright holder is duly acknowledged)